 Do I Need to Register My E-Bike?

 In most states, electric bikes are not subject to registration.
-However, there are 2 states, where you have to register your electric bike in order to legally ride with it.
+However, there is 1 state, where you have to register your electric bike in order to legally ride with it.

-Hawaii and Massachusetts are the only states in the US that require you to register your electric bike.
+Hawaii is the only state in the US that require you to register your electric bike.

 Additionally, in New Jersey, you have to register only class 3 ebikes.
 Class 1 and 2 e-bikes can be legally ridden without registration.